(CONTENT WARNING: Mention of suicide, post-traumatic stress disorder, sexual assault and abuse)

 - Were our conclusions consistent and ethical?

-Recognising that my family background was a childhood privilege
+Recognising that my family background gave me educational privilege

 As I’m called to reflect deeper, I recognise that the safely challenging environment I grew up in also established another privilege.
 There was a positive promotion of all things on pages – a love of books.